 Accuracy is exaggerated and described by fictitious statistics.
 Old and outdated methodologies are proclaimed to be new and advanced.
 A history of testing millions of candidates for jobs that no longer exist is touted as meaningful to jobs of today.
 Salespeople who only know the product they sell pronounce its superiority in the marketplace and naively parrot the product puffery from their marketing material.
 A few companies cobble together their product from psychometric discards or patchwork pieces from this and that, wrap in snappy marketing with a professional-looking Web site, and fabricate its pedigree with outright lies.

 The tragedy is that good instruments, backed by robust experience, using the latest techniques of psychometric science, which can truly unlock the potential of human beings in every walk of life are lost in the crowd of noise.
-My intention is not to trash the industry.
-It has been my passion for over thirty years.
-My intent is to enable assessment shoppers to filter out the noise, avoid the pitfalls and hopefully identify effective tools that produce real results.
+Our intention is not to trash the industry.
+It has been our passion for over thirty years.
+Our intent is to enable assessment shoppers to filter out the noise, avoid the pitfalls and hopefully identify effective tools that produce real results.